Stories

 SACRED COMPROMISED

 Not good.
 I’m feeling violated.
-If you accept mediocrity, you deserve it.
+If you accept mediocrity, you

 Certain things are not meant to be fucked with.
 Whatever it is for whoever it is, some things are not to be disrespected.
 It’s sacrilegious and it brings bad karma.